March 2000

 The present "Calculation in Motion Project" began in the early spring of 1999 as an exercise for one of my laboratory courses at the Keio University Shonan Fujisawa campus called "The next expression for computers."
 Sixteen students who passed an initial examination joined me for this project.

 In the laboratory, we considered the "computer" not only as a tool, but also as a unique way of thinking, based on methods such as algorithm, sort, protocol, etc. From this perspective, we began searching for possible new ways of expression.
-We hoped that this groping for new ways of expression developed upon many different media should not limit our output to the so-called "computer display."

 For our first exercise, I picked up a flipbook, which you might think of as a rather "primitive" paper media.
 I never expected to show this exercise to the outside world until I saw the 16 flipbooks that lay in front of you here.
 You see, I wasn't expecting great results; I only thought that through this exercise maybe I could figure out what my students were capable of.
 When I announced the flipbook exercise, I gave them only one condition, which I wrote on the chalkboard: